550214987/AKDE_RL/README.md

 # AKDE-RL Model

-> **📍 Affiliation:** Department of Environment Sciences, School of Geography and Tourism, Shaanxi Normal University.
+> **Affiliation:** Department of Environment Sciences, School of Geography and Tourism, Shaanxi Normal University.

-## 📢 Announcement
+## Announcement

 **AKDE-RL model** was created by **Dr. Tunyang Geng** and **Prof. Xiaoping Li**, Department of Environment Sciences, School of Geography and Tourism, Shaanxi Normal University.